FDA: Horse feed cubes recalled after nearly 100 reports of illness, death in several states

 Trending News

+While the FDA is still testing to pinpoint the cause of the illness, horse owners and handlers should take precautions to protect human and animal health in the meantime.

-For more information on health and safety precautions or how to report a horse illness, click here.
+For more information on health and safety measures or how to report a horse illness, click here.

+If you believe your horse has been affected, you can also contact the LSU Veterinary Teaching Hospital at (225) 578-9500.

 More News